 Student videoconference celebrates abolition of slavery

-"Forever Free: Celebrating Emancipation" is the theme of the Fifth Annual Global Student Videoconference which will link 500 students from UNESCO Associated Schools in Senegal, Trinidad and Tobago, the United Kingdom and the United States with other students at UN Headquarters on Tuesday, March 19.
+‘Women and Slavery’ is the theme of the Seventh Annual Global Student Videoconference which linked students from UNESCO Associated schools in Trinidad and Tobago and Brazil and the United States with other students at UN Headquarters on Friday 19th March.

-This live interactive forum, for students aged 15 through 18, commemorates the United Nations International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade which falls on 25 March.
+This live interactive forum, for students aged 15 through to 18 years old, commemorates the United Nations International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade which falls on 25 March.

-During the videoconference students will make presentations on the theme using theatrical re-enactments, poetry, music, statements and readings from historical texts.
-They will also interact and ask questions about what was presented.
+During the videoconference students presented stories from their classroom resources or from their own research on the theme using theatrical re-enactments, poetry, music, statements and readings from historical texts.
+They also interacted and asked questions about what had been presented.

 <- Back to: All news